Features FAQ Blog

 How many grams in 1½ cups of flour?

 1½ cups of all-purpose flour weighs approximately 180 grams (spoon-and-level).
-For bread flour, it’s about 195 grams.
+Bread flour is the same: about 180 grams per 1½ cups.
 This is one of the most common measurements in American baking recipes.
-If you’re scaling up: 2 cups = 240g, 2½ cups = 300g, 3 cups = 360g (all-purpose).
+If you’re scaling up: 2 cups = 240g, 2½ cups = 300g, 3 cups = 360g (works for both AP and bread flour).

 How many grams is 1 cup of butter?